 No More Receipts

-If your company uses per diem rates, employees don’t have to meet the usual recordkeeping rules required by law.
+If your company follows IRS per diem guidelines, employees don’t have to meet the usual recordkeeping rules required by law.
 Receipts of expenses generally aren’t required under the per diem method.
 Instead, the employer simply pays the specified allowance to employees.

 The Fine Print

 The IRS per diem guidelines are subject to various rules and restrictions.
 For example, companies that use the high-low method for an employee must continue to use it for all reimbursement of business travel expenses within the continental United States during the calendar year.
 The company may use any permissible method to reimburse that employee for any travel outside the continental United States, however.

 For travel during the last three months of a calendar year, employers must continue to use the same method (per diem method or high-low method) for an employee as they used during the first nine months of the calendar year.

 - The rates and high-cost localities in effect for the first nine months of the calendar year, or

 - The updated rates and high-cost localities in effect for the last three months of the calendar year, as long as they use the same rates and localities consistently for all employees reimbursed under the high-low method.

 In terms of deducting amounts reimbursed to employees on a company’s per diem tax return, employers must treat meals and incidental expenses as a food and beverage expense that’s subject to the 50% deduction limit on meal expenses.
 For certain types of employees — such as air transport workers, interstate truckers and bus drivers — the percentage is 80% for food and beverage expenses related to a period of duty subject to the hours-of-service limits of the U.S. Department of Transportation.

 Example: A company reimburses its marketing manager for attending a June trade show in Chicago based on the $297 high-cost per diem.
 It may deduct $261.50 ($226 for lodging plus $35.50 for half of the meals and incidental expense allowance).